BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

 ### Culture is the Key
 <p>
-    I used to think technological innovation is the key to a better society.
+    I used to think technological innovation, and entrepreneurship, is the key to a better society.
-    If we made a better microchip or a new medicine, things would be good.
+    If we made a better microchip, a new medicine, or a successful company, things would be good.
 </p>

 <p>
-    Technology's nothing to sneeze at.
+    Technology's nothing to sneeze at, of course.
     Only one thing has deeply inflected the curve of human prosperity: the invention of the first commercially successful steam engine in 1712³.
     <div align="center">
       <img style="width: 100%; height: 64.84%" src="https://bradleyculley.github.io/images/industrial-revolution.png" />